My Favourite Hikes in Kananaskis (So Far!)

 * 5 to 8 hours (times vary enormously according to different cardio abilities)

 What a hike this was!
-The one-hour hike to West Wind Pass is worth it on its own, but I promise that your hard efforts (and probable frustration) will be rewarded with absolutely stupendous views if you push yourself up to the tower!
-This hike is easily one of the most underrated hikes in the Rockies, and its difficulty keeps many hikers at bay.
+The one-hour trek to West Wind Pass is a hike of its own, but if you continue up to Wind Tower, your hard efforts (and probable frustration) will be rewarded with stupendous views if you push yourself up there.
+Its difficulty keeps many hikers at bay, so it won't be crowded.

 I’ve divided this hike into 3 parts.
 The first part is the walk up to West Wind Pass.
-You’ll wander up a steady and steep pathway through the forest; make sure to take a right at the homemade sign about 4-5 minutes in (photo at left).
+You’ll wander up a steady and steep pathway through the forest; make sure to take a right at the homemade sign about 4-5 minutes in.
 There’s a lot of trail braiding throughout the trek; I tend to stick to the paths on the right.
 Be careful near the cliff bands; watch your step and use your hands if necessary.

 Spray Lakes Reservoir will be visible through the trees throughout your climb.
 You’ll reach West Wind Pass in about 60 - 75 minutes.
 Enjoy the views from both sides of the pass and take advantage of the lovely meadow to eat and energize.